 The architectural mind behind Toto, crafting some of rock's most impeccably played and enduringly catchy hits from behind his keyboard.

-David Paich's musical destiny was shaped early on; his father was the acclaimed arranger and pianist Marty Paich.
-Immersed in LA's session scene, he became a sought-after keyboardist and songwriter in his twenties, contributing to landmark albums by Boz Scaggs ('Silk Degrees') and working with artists like Steely Dan.
-In 1977, he co-founded Toto with other elite session musicians, aiming to create a band that valued technical mastery and melodic songcraft.
-As the principal songwriter, Paich was the chief architect of their sound, penning the urgent rock of 'Hold the Line,' the sophisticated shuffle of 'Rosanna' (named for a friend, not Rosanna Arquette), and the global anthem 'Africa.'
-His work fused complex jazz-rock harmonies with undeniable pop hooks, making Toto both musicians' musicians and radio favorites.
-Though he stepped back from touring in recent years, his compositions remain a testament to the power of studio craftsmanship.
+David Paich co-founded Toto in 1977 and wrote 'Africa,' 'Hold the Line,' and 'Rosanna.'
+His father, arranger and pianist Marty Paich, immersed him in LA's session scene.
+By his twenties, he contributed to landmark albums by Boz Scaggs ('Silk Degrees') and worked with Steely Dan.
+With Toto, he aimed to build a band that valued technical mastery and melodic songcraft, fusing complex jazz-rock harmonies with pop hooks.
+The band became both musicians' musicians and radio favorites.
+Though he stepped back from touring in recent years, his compositions remain a testament to studio craftsmanship.

 1946–1964